Birdfeeding

 Good News

-Let's Boycott Mississippi has 60 comments.
-Affordable Housing has 49 comments.
-Robotics has 69 comments.
+Trauma has 34 comments.
+Affordable Housing has 57 comments.
+Robotics has 95 comments.

-"An Inkling of Things to Come" belongs to Polychrome: Shiv and needs $200 to be complete.
-Shiv attends the first session of his Worldbuilding class.
+"An Inkling of Things to Come" belongs to Polychrome: Shiv and needs $191 to be complete.
+Maiara and Arthur discuss taking notes.

-The weather has cooled off somewhat.
-We got a little rain last night and drizzled today.
-Seen at the birdfeeders this week: a mixed flock of sparrows and house finches and a fox squirrel.
-Lots of butterflies are out, and honeybees are draining the small metal birdbath.
-Currently blooming: dandelions, marigolds, petunias, red salvia, verbena, lantana, sweet alyssum, zinnias, snapdragons, blue lobelia, perennial pinks, oxalis, moss rose, firecracker plant, tomatoes, tomatillos, yellow squash, zucchini, morning glory, purple echinacea, chicory, Queen Anne's lace, sunflowers, cup plant, firewheel, cypress vine, sunchokes, sedum.
-Tomatoes, ball carrots, cucumbers, and groundcherries are ripe.
-Fields are about a quarter harvested.
+The weather is cool and fall-like now.
+It rained a couple of days.
+Seen at the birdfeeders this week: a mixed flock of sparrows and house finches, two goldfinches, and a male cardinal.
+A great horned owl has been hoo-hooing outside. :D Currently blooming: dandelions, marigolds, petunias, red salvia, sweet alyssum, snapdragons, blue lobelia, perennial pinks, oxalis, firecracker plant, tomatoes, violas.
+Tomatoes, ball carrots, and groundcherries are ripe.
+Fields are almost all harvested.

 Profile